alvionna/twitter-comment-classification/README.md

 1. SVM with `GridSearch` yields the best result with accuracy of 89%
 2. Random Forest yields the worst result among the models with accuracy of 43% without hyperparameter tuning and accuracy of 58% with `GridSearch`

+- Due to the username and tags present in each tweet, the data was difficult to preprocess.
+As a result, words that have no meaning were present in the `refined_tweet` and lead to a sparser data.
+However, Random Forest works better on dataset that has lower dimensionality.
+- Because of the reason above, Random Forest may also fail to capture and exploit the underlying patterns effectively.
+- Therefore, The importance of specific words or features in the text is not captured well by Random Forest.

 3. `GridSearch` improves the performance of the model

+- `GridSearch` helps the model to find the best parameters that yield the best result.
+Therefore, it improves the performance of the model

 4. KNN with Cross Validation yields poorer result than KNN without Cross Validation

 ## In-Progress